-In this 4-credit course we will explore meteorology and climatology.
-Topics will include weather forecasting, climate change and environmental issues relating to weather and climate.
-This is an applied science course that has a lab component (hands-on work), therefore it can be used to meet the GER2E General Education Requirement as well as to meet the Physical and Life Science category of the Hunter Common Core.
+In this 4-credit course we will explore the fundamentals of atmospheric science and the Earth's climate.
+Topics will include the physics of the atmosphere, interactions between the atmosphere and the oceans, climate change and environmental issues relating to weather and climate.
+This is an applied science course that has a lab component (hands-on work) therefore it can be used to meet the GER2E General Education Requirement as well as to meet the Physical and Life Science category of the Hunter Common Core.